collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     >>> browser.getLink('Return').click()

+Nothing new right now.
-Ok, now say that in this folder we don't want to add Image content type but only Photo (we know that they are the same, but think as a final user).
+Now let's say that in this folder we don't want to add Image content type but only Photo (we know that they are the same, but think as a final user).

 We can reach this in 3 ways: